Hit enter after type your search item

 A demo with only move next and previous buttons

 Finally, you may only display the Next and Previous buttons as well.
-This can be done by using the “sPaginationType”: “bs_two_button” option in the jQuery code.
+This can be done by using the

 A demo of changing the color of every other row

 Want to add some colors in tables along with useful features?
-No problems, you just need to change or add a few CSS properties in the existing CSS file or in the <style> section.
+No problem, you just need to change or add a few CSS properties in the existing CSS file or in the <style> section.

 In this demo, the color of every other row is changed to Bootstrap’s standard success class i.e. green.
-See the output of this example along with code:

 For that, I just added background color for each odd row in the <style> section using the .table-striped class which is specified in the <table> tag: